diergo/spring-legacy/CONTRIBUTING.md

 Changes
 --------

-The branch `master` is the integration branch for the upcoming release.
+The branch `main` is the integration branch for the upcoming release.
 Past releases are tagged with `v` followed by the version.

 Every branch is built continuously using [GitHub actions](.github/workflows/gradle.yml).